Actuarial-Control-Cycle-T1-2026/group-page-showcase-galaxy-gi-team/README.md

 Results show the highest per-worker cost in Bayesia ($322), followed by Helionis ($294) and Oryn Delta ($280), reflecting the influence of gravity on frequency.
 Expected net revenue ranges from approximately $308k in Oryn Delta to $970k in Helionis, with Oryn Delta showing the highest probability of loss at the system level due to its smaller workforce and reduced diversification.
 At portfolio level, the probability of negative net revenue drops to 0.2%, highlighting the diversification benefit of offering a single policy across all three systems.

-Figure 7: Workers Compensation Claims Distribution
+Figure 7: Impact of Product Design on Total Losses

 ![raw vs product design losses](Raw_vs_product_design_losses_WC.png)